wandersonwhcr/k8s-examples/fluent-bit/README.md

 on Kubernetes nodes.

 Fluent Bit is installed as a `DaemonSet` to run one pod per node.
-Each pod receives a volume mount from `/var/log` of node to access containers logs.
-A `tail` input plugin fetches these logs and keep tracking of consuming using a database saved on node.
-To enrich messages, `kubernetes` filter plugin retrieve information about the pod.
-Collected logs are sent to fluent bit standard output using `stdout` output plugin.
+Each pod receives a volume mount on `/var/log` from host to access containers logs.
+A `tail` input plugin fetches these logs and keep tracking of consume using a database saved on mounted directory, so if restarted, it will begin from last consumed log.
+To enrich messages, `kubernetes` filter plugin retrieves information about the pod.
+Collected logs are sent to Fluent Bit standard output using `stdout` output plugin.

 ```